FamilySearch/pewpew/guide/src/config/providers-section.md

   </td>
   <td>

-  Specifies a single-byte character which will be used to escape nested quote characters (ex. `\`).
-When not specified, escapes are disabled.

   Can be either a boolean value or a string.
 When a boolean, it indicates whether the first row in the file should be interpreted as column headers.
 When a string, the specified string is interpreted as a CSV record which is used for the column headers.

   When headers are specified, each record served from the file will use the headers as keys for each column.
 When no headers are specified (the default), then each record will be returned as an array of values.